My-Little-Forum/mylittleforum/README.md

 ### Forum entries

-- allowing or forbidding creation of forum posts by unregistered users (a.k.a. restricting it to registered users only)
+- allowing or forbidding creation of forum posts by unregistered users (restricting it to registered users only)
 - allowing or forbidding time based editing of forum posts after their initial saving
 - displaying the time of the last editing and the editors user name of a posting, optionally hiding it in case of editing by a moderator or administrator